What Everyone Should Know About Red Light Therapy

 We’re Just Getting Started

-Unlike drugs that sacrifice good tissue to get rid of bad molecules, red light therapy has no side effects.
+Unlike drugs that sacrifice good tissue to eliminate bad molecules, red light therapy has no side effects.
 It’s non-invasive and available without a doctor’s prescription.
 The FDA classifies the lights as “general wellness devices.”